VR-VanRiper/polynomial-integral-calculator/readme.md

 2. jshint

 ## Guide
-There is'nt much to add here,  the program is pretty self-explanatory to use.
+There isn't much to add here,  the program is pretty self-explanatory to use.

 Terdapat 3 modul pada program.